stlewandowski/GitMAD/README.md

 ## Additional Ubuntu install gifs available here:
 https://github.com/deepdivesec/GitMAD/tree/master/GitMAD-install

-# Known Issues
+## Known Issues
 * Sometimes the Github API will return 0 for the size of a repository, regardless of its size.
-This has not yet been handled and results in repoistories larger than the -mx/--max-size being cloned and processed.
-This issue is being addressed.
+Due to the fact that a lot of the time these are larger than the maximum size flag, a repository with size of 0 will not be downloaded.

+## Status
+(10/2019) - Filtering in the Web Application has been enhanced and an API is being presently added.